bqi343/cp-notebook/Resources/Questions.md

 > I have just started on codeforces and competetive programming.
 Can you suggest something?

-I hope this link helps you.
+I hope this document helps you.
 If not, please let me know!

 > does this contains all the things or full training materials